opendocsg/slw-judgments-backfill/2010_SGHC_124/report.md

 62     The plaintiffs made a claim for pain and suffering in respect of the injuries which the deceased suffered, including a contused brain, skull fractures, pelvic and sacral fractures, fracture of the left pneumothorax and fractures of the upper limb.
 They acknowledged that she only survived the accident for slightly more than five hours, and submitted that an award of $2,500 should be made.

 63     While the $2,500 quantification was low for such serious injuries, there was no evidence that the deceased suffered any pain as a result of the injuries.
 Bang, who was with her at the scene of accident testified that the deceased was unconscious and unresponsive.
 The deceased arrived in hospital in a state of coma and she did not respond to resuscitation efforts.
-In the circumstances, the plaintiffs had not proved that the deceased experienced any pain and suffering, and the claim must fail – see _Low Yok Ying & Another v Sim Kok Lee & Others_ [1990] 2 SLR(R) 713.
+In the circumstances, the plaintiffs had not proved that the deceased experienced any pain and suffering, and the claim must fail – see _Low Yok Ying & Another v Sim Kok Lee & Others_ <span class="citation">[1990] 2 SLR(R) 713</span>.

 **Special damages**